Aileen Wuornos

-In the feature film Monster (2003), Wuornos' story is described from her first murder until her execution.
-For her portrayal of Wuornos, Charlize Theron won the Academy Award for Best Actress.
+In the feature film Monster (2003), Wuornos' story is described from her first murder until her execution; for her portrayal of Wuornos, Charlize Theron won the Academy Award for Best Actress.

 Early life

-Wuornos was born Aileen Carol Pittman in Rochester, Michigan, on February 29, 1956.
-Her mother, Diane Wuornos (born 1939), was 14 years old when she married Aileen's father, 18-year-old Leo Dale Pittman (1936–1969), on June 3, 1954.
+Aileen Carol Pittman was born on February 29, 1956, in Rochester, Michigan, a suburb of Detroit.
+Her mother, Diane Wuornos, was aged 14 when she was married to Aileen's father, 18-year-old Leo Pittman, on June 3, 1954.
 On March 14, 1955, Diane gave birth to Aileen's older brother Keith.
 After less than two years of marriage, and two months before Aileen was born, Diane filed for divorce.
 She gave birth to Aileen at the age of 16.

-Wuornos never met her father, as he was incarcerated at the time of her birth.
-Leo Dale Pittman was diagnosed with schizophrenia.
-He was later sentenced to life imprisonment for kidnapping and raping a 7-year-old girl; he committed suicide by hanging in prison on January 30, 1969.
-In January 1960, when Wuornos was almost four years old, Diane abandoned her children, leaving them with their maternal grandparents, Lauri and Britta Wuornos, both alcoholics, who legally adopted Keith and Aileen on March 18, 1960.
+Wuornos never met her father.
+In 1967, Leo Pittman was sentenced to life imprisonment for kidnapping and raping a seven-year-old girl.
+Pittman, diagnosed with schizophrenia, committed suicide by hanging in prison on January 30, 1969.
+In January 1960, when Wuornos was almost four years old, Diane abandoned her children, leaving them with their maternal grandparents, Lauri and Britta Wuornos, who legally adopted Keith and Aileen on March 18, 1960.
+Both grandparents were alcoholics.

-By the age of 11, Wuornos began engaging in sexual activities in school in exchange for cigarettes, drugs, and food.
-She had also engaged in sexual activities with her brother.
-Wuornos said that her alcoholic grandfather had sexually assaulted and beaten her when she was a child.
+Wuornos said that her grandfather had sexually assaulted and beaten her when she was a child.
 Before beating her, he would force her to strip out of her clothes.
-In 1970, at age 14, she became pregnant, having been raped by a friend of her grandfather.
+By age 11, Wuornos began engaging in sexual activity at school in exchange for cigarettes, drugs, and food.
+She had also engaged in sexual activity with her brother.
+In 1970, at age 14, she became pregnant after being raped by a friend of her grandfather.
+Wuornos' friends have claimed that the identity of the rapist who impregnated her was an older local pedophile in his 60s.

-Wuornos gave birth to a boy at a home for unwed mothers on March 23, 1971, and the child was placed for adoption.
+Wuornos gave birth to a boy at a home for unwed mothers on March 23, 1971, and her grandfather forced her to give up the child for adoption.
 A few months after her son was born, she dropped out of school at about the same time that her grandmother died of liver failure.
-When Wuornos was 15, her grandfather threw her out of the house, and she began supporting herself through prostitution and living in the woods near her old home.
+When Wuornos was aged 15, her grandfather threw her out of the house.
+Living in the woods near her old home, Wuornos supported herself through prostitution.